sveltejs/svelte/site/content/docs/03-run-time.md

 ---

-The `store.stiffness`, `store.damping` and `store.precision` properties can be changed while the spring is in motion, and will take immediate effect.
+All of the options above can be changed while the spring is in motion, and will take immediate effect.

 ```js
 const size = spring(100);